jamesdaniels/blog/src/pages/posts/hello-world.md

 <p style="color: var(--theme-text-lighter)">You can use the <em>FIREBASE_CLI_PREVIEWS</em> environment variable to enable the feature flag in <abbr title="Continuous Integration">CI</abbr>/<abbr title="Continuous Deployment">CD</abbr>.</p>

-Using the _hosting.source_ option in _firebase.json_&mdash;rather than _hosting.public_&mdash; informs the Firebase CLI that it should try to built your web application.
+Using the _hosting.source_ option in _firebase.json_&mdash;rather than _hosting.public_&mdash;informs the Firebase CLI that it should try to built your web application.

 ```json
 // firebase.json